Mortgage Rate Hold in Canada

 Does a mortgage rate lock guarantee my mortgage approval?

-No, a mortgage rate lock only guarantees your rate/discount when you receive your preapproval or when a mortgage renewal or mortgage refinancing is tentatively approved.
-However, this is not to be considered a mortgage approval.
-Mortgage approval is granted once the lender has fully completed the required verification.
+No, a mortgage rate lock only guarantees your rate/discount when you receive your preapproval or when a mortgage renewal or refinance is tentatively approved.
+However, this is not considered a mortgage approval.
+Mortgage approval is granted once the lender has completed all required verifications.

 Why Choose nesto